pagopa/ict-github-actions/appservice-deploy/README.md

 This action deploys a container image to an Azure App Service performing a blue-green deployment with staging slot.

+This can be disabled (only for DEV environments!) for deploying directly to prod slot.

 Login from GitHub to Azure is performed with managed identity and federated credential with OpenID Connect.